kyleshu/dRAID/FIO/SPDK/fig11/README.md

 # SPDK RAID - Figure 11

-For each of the I/O size, run:
+For each of the chunk size, run:
 ```Bash
 cd ~/dRAID_ASPLOS23/FIO/SPDK/fig11 (TODO)